Auerilas/ecopy/docs/source/ordination.rst

 	.. py:classmethod:: biplot(coords=False, type=1, xax=1, yax=2, showSp=True, showSite=True, spCol='r', siteCol='k', spSize=12, siteSize=12, xlim=None, ylim=None)

 		Produces a biplot of the given CA axes.

-		coords: [True | False]
-			If True, returns a dictionary of plotted coordinates.
-Type 1 plots can be reproduced using F and V, Type 2 plots can be reproduced using Fhat and Vhat (see below).
-Note: This only returns the axes specified by xax and yax (see below).

 		xax: integer
 			Specifies CA axis to plot on the x-axis